pombredanne/elsim-5/README.md

 These are for example `lzma`, `zlib` and `bz2`.
 The question is also how much faster is the C code in reality.

-Unfortunately, we have no idea what kind of algorithm `VCBLOCKSORT` is.
-It seems to only occur in elsim and has no description.

 The androdb tool seems to be a nice idea but it probably needs more work.
 Also the database interface seems to be too complicated.
 One should consider writing another database interface in SQL or another better database than the complicated dict madness.